parsampsh/adminx/README.md

 # Adminx library
 Adminx is a library to create and handle admin panel automaticaly in laravel applications.

+### Note: This library is in development state and is not ready

 ### Authors
 this package is written by [parsampsh](https://github.com/parsampsh).